Robert Barrick

 National Security Agency (NSA)

-Dr. Ferguson is Technical Director of the Cyber and Information Analytics Office at the National Security Agency (NSA) where he directs development and deployment of Automated Enterprise Analytics and Information Architectures for the Department of Defense and Intelligence Community.
+Dr. Ferguson is Technical Director of the Joint Mitigations Strategy Planning Office at the National Security Agency (NSA) where he directs technicall development and deployment of cyber mitigation strategies and plans.
+Prior to his current assignment, he was the technical director for the Analytic Tradecraft office in the Information Assurance Directorate.
 He is a proud graduate of Howard University where he received his Bachelor of Science in Electrical Engineering.
 He received a Masters from the University of New Haven in Operations Research and a Masters and Doctorate in Applied Mathematics and Statistics from the University of Delaware.
-Dr. Ferguson is originally from Brooklyn, New York and currently lives in Baltimore County, MD with his wife and two kids.
+Dr. Ferguson is originally from Brooklyn, New York and is an unapologetic fan of the New York Yankees, Giants, and Knicks .

 Session: GOT BOTS?
 A Machine Learning Technique For Effective Detection Of BotNets